provenvelocity/devops_test/README.md

 ###to reproduce the Molecule ENV issue

+branch: env_issue

-Simply run the molecule test in debug and you will see that each of the Environments in deploy lint provition all have diffrent ANSIBLE_COLLECTIONS_PATH setting even if i try to override either in the .env or in the moleculefile or even in the user level env.
+Simply run the molecule test in debug and you will see that each of the Environments in deploy lint provision all have different ANSIBLE_COLLECTIONS_PATH setting even if i try to override either in the .env or in the molecule file or even in the user level env.

+###